karadavis-lab/CellFuse/README.md

 # CellFuse

 **CellFuse** is an R package for multimodal single-cell and spatial proteomics data integration using deep contrastive learning.
+Single-cell and spatial proteomic technologies capture complementary biological information, yet no single platform can measure all modalities within the same cell.
+Most existing integration methods such as Seurat and Harmony are optimized for transcriptomic data and rely on a large set of shared, strongly linked features, an assumption that often fails for low-dimensional proteomic modalities.
+We present CellFuse, a deep learning-based, modality-agnostic integration framework designed specifically for settings with limited feature overlap.
+CellFuse leverages supervised contrastive learning to learn a shared embedding space, enabling accurate cell type prediction and seamless integration across modalities and experimental conditions.

 ------------------------------------------------------------------------
 <img src="figures/Figure1_v2.png" width="800" height="1200"/>